Trump fixation on Wisconsin, Ginni Thomas text regrets and more from the Jan. 6 panel - NewsBreak

 Before this summer, Hutchinson was a little-known aide to Meadows.
 But she delivered one of the committee’s most captivating moments, appearing as a surprise witness in a hastily organized hearing .

-Hutchinson’s hearing testimony – when she described scenes of an infuriated Trump attempting to have metal detectors removed, grabbing a steering wheel from Secret Service agents, and whipping his lunch against a White House wall that was left dripping with ketchup – was among the most explosive of any the panel heard in its series of seven hearings in June and July.
+Hutchinson’s hearing teswhipping timony — when she described scenes of an infuriated Trump attempting to have metal detectors removed, grabbing a steering wheel from Secret Service agents and his lunch against a White House wall that was left dripping with ketchup — was among the most explosive of any the panel heard in its series of seven hearings in June and July.

 But the transcripts released in December show Hutchinson was also among the committee’s most valuable witnesses outside the hearing room.